apache/accumulo-testing/README.md

 referencing flushed entries, they should always exist.
 The MapReduce job checks that all referenced entries exist.
 If it finds any that do not exist it will increment the UNDEFINED counter and emit the referenced but undefined node.
 The MapReduce job produces two other counts: REFERENCED and UNREFERENCED.
-It is expected that these two counts are non zero.
+It is expected that these two counts are non-zero.
 REFERENCED counts nodes that are defined and referenced.
 UNREFERENCED counts nodes that defined and unreferenced, these are the latest nodes inserted.
 * `bulk` - Runs a MapReduce job that generates data for bulk import.
 See [bulk-test.md](docs/bulk-test.md).